Field alias behavior change

 dst that are already present in your events.
 It does not remove them or overwrite them.

 If you use Splunk Web

 Select Overwrite field values for a field alias that uses the corrected field alias behavior.
 This means that it does what it takes during processing to ensure that the alias fields in the event share the values of their corresponding source fields.
-See the table in After the 7.2.x alias field fix for more information.
+See the table in After the 7.2.4 field alias fix for more information.

-When Overwrite field values is not selected, the field alias uses the uncorrected behavior, which means that the alias field is not changed or removed if it exists in an event when field alias processing takes place.
+When Overwrite field values is not selected, the field alias uses the uncorrected behavior, which means that the alias field is not changed or removed if it exists in an event without a source field when field alias processing takes place.

 When you create a new field alias, Overwrite field values is not selected by default.